Rental Assistance Demonstration (RAD)

 Authorized by Congress under the FY12 HUD appropriations act, the Rental Assistance Demonstration (RAD) allows public housing agencies (PHAs) and owners of other HUD-assisted properties to convert units from their original sources of HUD financing to project-based Section 8 contracts.
 The primary benefit of RAD is that properties that convert under this process are no longer restricted from securing private sources of capital financing, and the owners are therefore able to address deferred maintenance issues that have caused Public Housing and other HUD rental stock to deteriorate nationwide.

-Under the First Component of RAD, properties that are currently funded under the Public Housing and Section 8 Mod Rehab programs convert their assistance to long-term, project-based Section 8 contracts.
-Under the Second Component of RAD, the owners of projects funded under HUD's legacy programs (Rental Supplement, Rental Assistance Payment, and Moderate Rehabilitation) can convert the unit subsidy funding to Section 8 project-based vouchers.
+Under the First Component of RAD, properties that are currently funded under Public Housing convert their assistance to long-term, project-based Section 8 contracts.
+Under the Second Component of RAD, the owners of projects funded under HUD's legacy programs (Rental Supplement, Rental Assistance Payment, Moderate Rehabilitation, and Moderate Rehabilitation SRO) can convert the unit subsidy funding to long-term, project-based Section 8 contracts.

 - Safeguard long-term rental housing assistance for both current tenants and future generations;